JaimePolidura/MemDB/core/README.md

 ## How it works
 - Data is stored in a hashmap with fixed number of buckets (default 64).
 Each bucket will contain an autobalanced AVL Tree and a shared lock to handle concurrency.
 - Data is persistent.
 When a append comes in, it will be stored in a buffer.
-When it reaches a threshold, the operations will be appended to a local file.
-When the server starts up, it will apply all operations stored in the file and compact them.
+When it reaches a threshold, the operations will be appended to a local filePath.
+When the server starts up, it will apply all operations stored in the filePath and compact them.
 - TCP protocol is used for serve request.
 - Authentication will be carried by different keys depending on the context.
 To use the memdb as a user, you will need AUTH_API_KEY.
 - Threads allocated for operations are dynamic.
 They grow or shrink depending on the demand.